Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

 By putting a total order $v_0 \prec v_1 \prec \ldots \prec v_N$ on the vertices in the interior of $D^{i+1}$ it suffices to inductively pick lifts for vertices in the interior of $D^{i+1}$.
 We will denote this lift by $\tilde{G}$ and instead of lifting vertices to embedded disks, we pick cofinal refinements of such embeddings.

 Suppose we have already lifted $v_0$ up to $v_{q-1}$, and let $X \subset D^{i+1}$ be the subcomplex spanned by $S^i$ and the $v_{q'}$ for $0 \leq q' \leq q-1$.
-We want to lift $v_q$ to a cofinal refinement of embeddings that contains the points of $x$ picked out by $v_{q}$ and is disjoint from the cofinal refinement of $\tilde{G}(Link(v_q) \cap X)$.
-This always exists by picking a generic embedded rooted tree $\gamma_{v_q}$ and taking a collection of embedded disk cofinal in the regular neighborhoods.
-This works because firstly, none of cofinal refinements $\tilde{G}(Link(v_q) \cap X)$ contains the points picked by $v_q$ and secondly, the union of the embedded trees $\gamma$ is a union of codimension $1$ submanifolds, so for a generic embedded tree for the points picked out by $v_q$ any sufficiently small regular neighborhood will avoid all sufficiently small regular neighborhoods for the $\gamma$.
+We want to lift $v_q$ to a cofinal refinement of embeddings that contains the points of $x$ picked out by $v_{q}$ and is disjoint from the cofinal refinement of $\tilde{G}(\mr{Link}(v_q) \cap X)$.
+This always exists by picking a generic embedded rooted tree $\gamma_{v_q}$ and taking a collection of embedded disks cofinal in the regular neighborhoods.
+This works because firstly, none of cofinal refinements $\tilde{G}(\mr{Link}(v_q) \cap X)$ contains the points picked by $v_q$ (this is where simplex wise injectivity is used) and secondly, the union of the embedded trees $\gamma$ is a union of codimension $1$ submanifolds, so for a generic embedded tree for the points picked out by $v_q$ any sufficiently small regular neighborhood will avoid all sufficiently small regular neighborhoods for the $\gamma$.